mybb/meta/architecture/mybb-1.9-theme-system.md

 ### Plugins

 #### Plugin Interfaces
-Plugins will use the universal Themelet structure under `interface/` to supply own Interface Resources.
-This structure will additionally contain modification instructions for individual Themes, and a `manifest.json` file.
+Plugins will use the universal Themelet structure under `interface/` to supply own Interface Resources, and contain modification instructions for individual Themes.

 Custom Resources will be added at the beginning of the inheritance chain, meaning that Themes will be able to override them to adjust Plugins visually.

+Similar to Themes, the system will use `manifest.json` files for metadata.

 #### Interface Macros
 The Extension System will expose a Theme modification API, and accept modification instructions known as *Macros*.
 These instructions will be handled by the System to apply, revert, and track theme changes requested by individual plugins.